• Skip to primary navigation

 4. Serve.
 Remove the fried polenta cakes and place them onto a wire rack over a paper towel-lined plate to drain.
 Serve immediately.

-My favorite way to serve polenta cakes is with sauteed mushrooms, poached eggs, or roasted cherry tomatoes!
-However, this is a great base dish that can be customized however you like!
+Serve with sauteed mushrooms, poached eggs, or roasted cherry tomatoes.
+However, this is a great base dish that can be customized however you like.
 Enjoy!

 Tasty, golden pan fried polenta cakes served with grated Parmesan cheese and herbs on grey plate.